samolet4e/Quadcopter/README.md

 A PD-controller for maintaining attitude of a quadcopter.
-The code might be run in GNU Octave.
-Navigate to \SimHybrid directory and run go.m script.
+The code runs in GNU Octave.
+The Show directory contains a visualisation tool.
+Navigate to any other directory and run go.m script.
 Upon results completion, navigate to ..\Show directory and run show.m script.